Viliami Taulani: Club

 After completing his schooling, he played with Patumahoe RFC in the Counties Manukau Rugby Championship.
 At the same time, he represented the Counties Manukau province under-19 team.
 He also played with the Under-20 team, then the Development team, of the Chiefs franchise in 2016.

 The 19-year-old was retained in the Counties Manukau senior roster for the 2016 National Provincial Championship (NPC) season.
 He played his first match at the professional level on 18 August 2016 against North Harbor.
 He played five games in his first season, all as a substitute.

 Taulani played little with Counties Manukau in the 2017 and 2018 NPC seasons (two and three games played respectively), before finally breaking through in the 2020 season.

 After this first full season at provincial level, he played the pre-season of Super Rugby with the Chiefs franchise, and he was aligned in friendly matches.
 Later in the season, he was granted a short-term contract with his team, following several injuries in the workforce.
 He played his first game in Super Rugby Aotearoa on 1 May 2021, against the Blues.
 He played a second match a month later, during the Super Rugby Trans-Tasman, against the Waratahs.

 In August 2021 he joined Harlequins in the Premiership Rugby ahead of the 2021–22 season.
 He played twelve games in his first season, mostly in a back- up role for England international Alex Dombrandt.
 He also played one game with Harlequins partner club London Scottish in the Second Division.

-In the 2023 NPC season proudly back in the hoops for the Counties Manukau Steelers.
+In the 2023 NPC season he played for the Counties Manukau Steelers.